themi/magrav/hat-pack/00-adminscale.md

 ## IDEAL SCENE
 * Traveling around the planet is common-place and there are no considerations for time and resources required to undertake the journey.
 * Travelling to another star system is not a burden on the planets natural resources.
-* Travelling in outer space is not a specialised activity and can be done by anyone safely.
+* Travelling in outer space is no longer a specialised activity and can be done by anyone safely.

 ## STATISTICS
 * Flight hours for plasma powered vehicles